-On this Valentine’s Day, I reflect back to when I first met Patricia, the ideal modern woman, desirable on so many levels: strong, artistic, beautiful and smart.
-I placed her high up on a pedestal.
-And being the saint that I am, I did this despite the fact that her cooking skills left something to be desired… Judge not, I thought, she is a victim of the times — times during which it was simply not fashionable to “just stay home to bake cookies.”
-But she loves good food and is a quick study, and so this week (after many culinary renditions of “the rain in Spain stays mainly in the plain”) I am most pleased to debut Patricia’s version of Pasta e Fagioli!
-You’ve come a long way baby!
-And I must say, as an ideal modern man, that I am ecstatic that American society now recognizes that the art of cooking transcends both gender and politics.
+On this Valentine’s Day, I reflect back to when I first met Patricia, the ideal modern woman, desirable on so many levels: artistic, strong, beautiful, and smart.
+I placed her high upon a pedestal.
+And being the saint that I am, I did this despite the fact that her cooking skills left something to be desired.
+Judge not, I thought, she is a victim of the times — times during which it was simply not fashionable to “just stay home to bake cookies.”
+But she loves good food and is a quick study.
+And so, (after many culinary renditions of “The Rain in Spain”), I am most pleased to debut Patricia’s version of Pasta e Fagioli.
+You’ve come a long way, baby!
+And I must say, as an ideal modern man, I am ecstatic that American society now recognizes that the art of cooking transcends both gender and politics.
 Cooking is giving and giving is love.
 And love is universal.
-So grab a friend and cook your heart out.
+So cook your heart out.
 Spread your love with food.
-And this week, do it with Patricia’s Pasta e Fagioli!
+And do it with Patricia’s Pasta e Fagioli!

 p.s.
 Check out our wine pairings to compliment this dish.

-Dice the onion, celery, carrots and garlic and sauté them in a deep pot until translucent.
-Add the basil.
-Chop the pancetta into bite sized pieces, and in a separate skillet, cook until golden brown.
-Add the pancetta to the vegetables and cook over low heat for a few minutes.
-(If you are using dry beans, they must be soaked overnight and then covered in water and boiled for at least 15 minutes, or until tender.
-If using canned beans, rinse them under cold water.)
-Place about 1/3 of the beans in a small bowl and mash them with a fork until they become a paste.
-Add the remaining beans and the bean paste to the vegetable mixture, and the salt and pepper, and mix the ingredients together for another minute over low heat.
-Immediately add about 4-6 cups of water, so that the beans are covered.
+Place 1/3 of the beans in a small bowl and mash them with a fork until they become a paste.
+Add the remaining beans and the bean paste to the vegetable mixture.
+Add the salt and pepper, then mix the ingredients for another minute over low heat.
+Add 4-6 cups of water, to cover the beans.
 Add the bay leaf.
-Turn the heat to high until the liquid is boiling, and then add the pasta.
-Cook the pasta for the duration its package’s cooking instructions, but not longer.
-The pasta should remain al dente.
+Raise the heat to boil the liquid.
+Add the pasta.
+Cook the pasta al dente (about 2 minutes less than package directions).
 Add additional water if there is insufficient liquid.
-Depending on your preference, the result should be a thick soup.
-Serve immediately with a generous sprinkle of Parmigiano, and salt and pepper to taste.
+[Depending on your preference,] the result should be a thick soup.